 In Western countries like Great Britain and the United States, this rural exodus began earlier, in the eighteenth and nineteenth centuries, primarily as a result of the industrialization of production processes, especially in agriculture.

-In small, stable communities, it is fairly common for shopkeepers to give or lend food and other necessities to their long-term customers when the latter are in need and unable to pay.
+In small, stable communities, it is fairly common for shopkeepers to give or lend food and other necessities to their long-term customers on credit when the latter are in need and unable to pay.

 Parents who pay their children to perform household chores, or later charge them rent for room and board are not necessarily bad or selfish parents.
 In a sense, they are trying to teach their children the important lesson that, outside the intimate and nurturing confines of the family, where things are given freely without expectation of return, the dominant form of social exchange is based on money.